imhkr/HourlySingnal/README.md

 ```
 Bot fetches latest news, summarizes with AI, and tweets.

-> [!NOTE]
+> [!IMPORTANT]
-> **News Freshness & API Plans**:
-> Most news APIs (GNews, NewsData) have a **12 to 24-hour delay** on their Free plans for search results.
-The bot is optimized to handle this by using a 20 to 24-hour freshness window by default.
-For true real-time/instant news (less than 1 hour delay), a **Paid API Plan** is recommended.
+> **Development Status**: This project is currently **under active development**.
+You may encounter bugs or unexpected behavior.
+Feel free to open an issue or contribute!
 >
-> **Data Quality & Accuracy**:
-> The precision and relevance of the generated tweets are directly dependent on the data quality provided by the News APIs.
-High-quality API data results in high-quality, accurate tweets.
+> **Data Quality & Accuracy**: The precision of generated tweets depends directly on the accuracy of the News API data.
+High-quality input leads to high-quality output.
+>
+> **News Freshness & API Plans**: Most news APIs (GNews, NewsData) have a **12 to 24-hour delay** on Free plans.
+The bot uses a 24-hour window to ensure stability.
+For instant news, a **Paid API Plan** is recommended.

 ### Mode 2: Custom Topic Mode
 ```